How to use arbitrary measuring devices to perform almost perfect measurements: Introduction

 The questions we study here are also interesting from a resource-theoretic perspective \cite{chitambarQuantumResourceTheories2019}.
 There has been interest lately in applying the resource-theory approach of quantum information to quantum measurements \cite{skrzypczykRobustnessMeasurementDiscrimination2019,oszmaniecOperationalRelevanceResource2019a,takagiGeneralResourceTheories2019a,guffResourceTheoryQuantum2019a}.
 In this approach, subsets of measurements are considered as the 'free objects', while any other measurement is considered a resource.
 In this approach, it has however been tacitly assumed that a measuring device is only used once.
-The main insight of the present paper is that while it is natural in the context of resource theories of quantum states that each state can only be used once for some purpose (e.g. a single ebit which is consumed to perform quantum teleportation \cite{bennettTeleportingUnknownQuantum1993}), given a single measuring device it can naturally be used many times, without being consumed or degraded.
+One main insight of the present paper is that while it is natural in the context of resource theories of quantum states that each state can only be used once for some purpose (e.g. a single ebit which is consumed to perform quantum teleportation \cite{bennettTeleportingUnknownQuantum1993}), given a single measuring device it can normally be used many times, without being consumed or degraded\footnote{There might be certain situations where this isn't necessarily the case, e.g. a bipartite (LOCC) measurement that consumes entanglement.
+Here we will focus on situations where it is a reasonable assumption that measuring devices are degraded only very slowly.}.
 This shows that questions of measurement simulation \cite{gueriniOperationalFrameworkQuantum2017,oszmaniecSimulatingPositiveOperatorValuedMeasures2017} -- which is another way of phrasing the question considered here -- can also naturally consider multiple uses of a measurement.

 In what follows, we will show that in fact, with the ability to perform any given measurement a sufficient number of times, it can approximate any other measurement as closely as desired.
-We will also show that the optimal procedure for this is non-trivial, and is not merely the classical cloning example given above.
-Finally, we consider the asymptotic scenario where we use the measurement many times, and want to approximate a large number of uses of a different measurement.
+We will also show that the optimal procedure for this is non-trivial, in the sense that it is not merely the classical cloning example given above.
+Then, we consider the asymptotic scenario where we use the measurement many times, and want to approximate numerous uses of a different measurement.
 We show that we can achieve \emph{finite rate} transformations, using ideas from classical coding theory.
+Finally, we consider allowing ourselves to make use or probabilistic protocols, and demonstrate that these indeed provide further advantages.
 We will begin by considering a specific motivating example, which highlights many of the main ideas, before presenting the general results thereafter.